autotest/arc/man/arcli.rst

- -h, --help           show this help message and exit --host HOST          Hostname or IP address for the autotest server
+ -h, --help           show this help message and exit --host HOST          Hostname or IP address for the autotest server --username USERNAME  Username to login in autotest server

 SUB COMMANDS